-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff receive regular CDP at staff meetings/inset days and external courses focussing on a range of areas including but not limited to: ✓ The Culture of the Heart. ✓ DNA ✓ PREVENT / Radicalisation. ✓ Use of CPOMs ✓ Health and Safety ✓ Read Write Inc. training for all staff.
-Many staff receive regular CDP at staff meetings/inset days and external courses focussing on a range of areas including but not limited to: Behaviour management Multiagency child protection training ASD training Some staff receive regular CDP at staff meetings/inset days and external courses focussing on a range of areas including but not limited to: ASD champion.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff receive regular CDP at staff meetings/inset days and external courses focussing on a range of areas including but not limited to: ✓ Scaffolding and adaptation ✓ The Culture of the Heart. ✓ DNA ✓ PREVENT / Radicalisation.
+Many staff receive regular CDP at staff meetings/inset days and external courses focussing on a range of areas including but not limited to: Behaviour management Multiagency child protection Some staff receive regular CDP at staff meetings/inset days and external courses focussing on a range of areas including but not limited to: ASD champion.
 Children in Care training.

+are coming to us to support transition.

+\checkmark Use Ωf CP $\bigcap NA$ y いろに () (,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, L JIVIS • training

+- ✓ Health and Safety

+- ✓ Read Write Inc. training for all staff.

+- ✓ First Aid.

+- ✓ Effective feedback and questioning

+- ✓ Equality and diversity

+- ✓ Attachment disorder and difficulties

+- ✓ Safeguarding.

+- ✓ Dyslexia in the classroom / awareness

+- ✓ Behaviour Management strategies.

+- ✓ TIS

+- ✓ Moderation

+All staff also have access to individual coaching where there will be a different focus each half term, e.g. scaffolding, building independence, questioning etc.

+- ASD training

+- Integrated working training (CAF/TAC)

+- Sensory processing in the classroom

+- Safeguarding Tier 2

+- Draw and Talk.

+- First Aid

+- NVQ2 teaching assistant award.

+- Social skills

+- Emotion coaching.

+- Specialist training from VI and HI teams.

-Safeguarding tier 3.
-Restorative justice
+- Safeguarding tier 3.

-✓ First Aid. ✓ Effective feedback and questioning ✓ Equality and diversity ✓ Attachment disorder and difficulties ✓ Safeguarding. ✓ Dyslexia in the classroom / awareness ✓ Behaviour Management strategies. ✓ TIS ✓ Moderation Integrated working training (CAF/TAC) Sensory processing in the classroom Safeguarding Tier 2 Draw and Talk.
-First Aid NVQ2 teaching assistant award.
-Social skills Emotion coaching.
-Specialist training from VI and HI teams.
-Team teach training.
-Remember me, bereavement advice and support.
-Diabetic support training Epipen Vision support specific training.
-Bereavement.
-Behaviour management 1:1 Theraplay Domestic Abuse Mental health Child Sexual Exploitation Dyslexia training The SENCO has completed the NASENCO qualification. --- --- --
+- Restorative justice

+- Team teach training.

+- Remember me, bereavement advice and support.

+- Diabetic support training

+- Epipen

+- Vision support specific training.

+- Bereavement.

+- Behaviour management 1:1

+- Theraplay

+- Domestic Abuse

+- Mental health

+- Child Sexual Exploitation

+- Dyslexia training

+The SENCO has completed the NASENCO qualification and NPQSL and is an ELE for Cornwall associate research school with a focus on SEN and disadvantage.